 - curriculum includes applied anatomy and, in the final year, Royal College exam preparation

-Academic half-day and “Treatment Planning Drills” occur every Friday afternoon throughout the academic year.
+Academic half-day, which includes resident- and faculty-led teaching and oral based drills, occurs every Friday afternoon throughout the academic year.